U.S. Stocks, Bond Yields Rise to Start the Week

 Shares of companies that have reeled on escalating trade tensions jumped Monday after U.S. officials said over the weekend that the White House was laying the groundwork for a new round of trade talks with Beijing.
 President Trump added on Twitter that the U.S. was "doing very well with China, and talking."

-Bank stocks, which have slid the past couple of months alongside global bond yields, bounced higher.
-Bank of America rose 2.1%, and Morgan Stanley climbed 2.2%.
+Technology stocks helped lift the broader market, with Advanced Micro Devices and Nvidia rising more than 2% apiece.
+Semiconductor companies have swung the past few months as investors have weighed the risk of increasing trade restrictions cutting into firms' profits.

-Technology stocks also helped lift the broader market, with Advanced Micro Devices and Nvidia rising more than 3% apiece.
-Semiconductor firms have swung the past few months as investors have weighed the risk of increasing trade restrictions cutting into firms' profits.
+Bank stocks, which have slid the past couple of months alongside global bond yields, also climbed.
+Goldman Sachs rose 1.5%, and Citigroup advanced 1.7%.

 Later this week, investors will parse minutes from the Federal Reserve's latest meeting, as well as hear from central bank leaders meeting in Jackson Hole, Wyo.